 Lav mics normally connect using 3.5mm TRS or TRRS jacks and may or may not require battery power.
 More expensive wireless lavalier mics are also available but are probably better suited for when you want to upgrade from a YouTube starter kit to a higher quality video kitbag.

-XLR Microphone: Use an XLR mic for the same sort of purposes as a USB mic.
+- XLR Microphone: Use an XLR mic for the same sort of purposes as a USB mic.
 The XLR part of the name refers to the XLR connector on the mic, which is usually only found on professional microphones, both dynamic and condenser types.
 You’ll need an XLR to USB audio interface, such as the Focusrite Scarlet 2i2 available on Amazon.
-The 2i2 audio interface is now into its third generation update and still proves to be very popular for home music recording and remote voice-over artists.
+The 2i2 audio interface is now into its third-generation update and still proves to be extremely popular for home music recording and remote voice-over artists.

 Ignoring the more pro-grade types, the ones you are most likely to use are the so-called on-camera shotgun mics.
 These include the Rode VideoMicro, Rode Video Mic Pro+, and my favorite (for both quality and price) is the Deity V-Mic D3.